How To Get Rid of Moths (and Prevent Them, too)

-Toxic moth balls are about as dreadful as a moth infestation itself, so here are some natural steps you can take to protect your woolens and other clothing.
+Toxic moth balls can be about as dreadful as a moth infestation, so we’ve gathered some natural alternatives you can try if you’re seeing damage to your clothing and linens.